 Sensitivity assessment.
-Physical disturbance can result in the fragmentation of Lithothamnion coralloides but will not kill it directly.
-Subsequent death is likely due to a reduction in water flow caused by compaction and sedimentation (Hall-spencer & Moore, 2000a; 2000c; Kamenos et al., 2003).
+Physical disturbance can result in the fragmentation of Phymatolithon calcareum but will not kill it directly.
+However, subsequent death is likely due to a reduction in water flow caused by compaction and sedimentation (Hall-spencer & Moore, 2000a; 2000c).
 Dredging can create plumes of sediment that can settle on top of the maerl, and overturn and bury maerl, causing it to be smothered, a pressure to which maerl is not resistant (see 'smothering' and 'siltation' pressures).
 The evidence from Hall-Spencer & Moore (2000a; 2000 c) alone strongly suggests that resistance to physical disturbance and abrasion is 'Low'.
-Therefore, resilience is probably 'Very low', resulting in a sensitivity assessment of 'High'.
+Therefore, resilience is probably 'Very low', and sensitivity is assessed as 'High'.